seo4ajax/connect-s4a/Readme.md

 Connect-s4a
 =============

-[SEO4Ajax](https://www.seo4ajax.com) is a service that allows AJAX websites (e.g. based on Angular, React, Backbone, Ember, jQuery etc.) to be indexable by search engines and social networks.
+[SEO4Ajax](https://www.seo4ajax.com) is a service that allows AJAX websites (e.g. based on Angular, React, Vue.js, Svelte, Backbone, Ember, jQuery etc.) to be indexable by search engines and social networks.

 Connect-s4a is a middleware for the framework [Connect](https://github.com/senchalabs/connect).
-It provides an easy way to proxy bot requests to [SEO4Ajax](https://www.seo4ajax.com).
+It provides an easy way to proxy bot requests to [SEO4Ajax](https://www.seo4ajax.com) in [NodeJS](https://nodejs.org/) applications.

 Usage
 -----